maj-biostat/misc-notes/python_newb_notes.md

 you can add attributes simply with `a.x = 5` `a.y = 10` they do not have to be members.

 A point class; methods require a self argument (not an argument with self).
 This is a reference to the object.
 Used here to access attributes.
+Do `python -i fname.py` then `help(Point)`

 ```
 import math

 class Point:
-    # initialises the object attributes, bit like constructor but not
+    "Represents a point in 2d"

     def __init__(self):
+        "Initialise a new point to 0,0"
         self.move(0, 0)

     def reset(self):